2021 Elemental Permaculture Design Course

-*Watch the video below for footage from our last course*
+*Watch the video below for footage from our first course*

 Our Permaculture Design Certification course is an experience grounded in practice through hands-on interaction with the surrounding environment.
 We integrate site assessment and design, nutrition, herbalism, and social/ecological philosophy with the elemental energetic structures of fire, earth, air, and water.